open-testcon/website_src/content/updates/cfp.md

 For more detailed information about Open TestCon, see the [conference website](https://opentestcon.org)

-Note: All talks, presentations, and workshops will be in English.
+Note: We accept talks, presentations, and workshops both in English and Chinese.

 Questions?
 Contact us {{< other/email >}}